 Commissioners refuse to increase funding for ambulance service as population spikes, leading to delayed response

 While reporting that story, I discovered another.
-A city within the county had become so fed up with poor ambulance service that it launched its own — except they did so months before securing the typical licenses to dispense controlled substances.
-For more than half a year, they could not administer industry-standard medications to stop heart attacks, strokes or to treat other life-threatening emergencies.
+A city within the county had become so fed up with poor ambulance service that it launched its own — except they did so months before securing the licenses for administer industry-standard medications to stop heart attacks, strokes or to treat other life-threatening emergencies.

 Sugar Land reinvents the refinery site that built the town

 This story was one of highs and lows.
 I was proud of my narrative writing, interactive elements and video.
-But I relied too heavily on traditional historical sources so I missed a critical racial component of the story.
+But I relied too heavily on (white) historical sources so I missed a critical component of the story.